ibm-cloud-docs/CDN/basic-functions.md

 **Step 3:**

 After completing steps 1 and 2, your CDN's status will be `Deleting`.
-When the delete process is complete, click 'Get Status' from the overflow menu again to remove the row from the CDN list.
+When the delete process is complete, click **Get Status** from the overflow menu again to remove the row from the CDN list.
 If the delete process has not completed, this action will have no effect.